OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 operating system, double-click the `R` installer and follow the instructions.
 We recommend to use the default settings whenever possible.
 On macOS you also need to install `XQuartz` from the same directory.

-Afterwards, open your `R` installation.
-If you use Windows, you will find an ”R x64 3.6.X” icon on your desktop.
+Afterwards open your `R` installation.
+If you use Windows, you will find an ”R x64 4.3.2” icon on your desktop.
 If you use macOS, you will find R in your Applications folder.
 In `R`, type the following lines (you might also copy them from the file {path}`R,install_R_packages.R` on the USB stick):